Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 Dashboards by industry

-Marketing and business intelligence dashboards
+Marketing dashboards

 The marketing department needs a dashboard that displays campaign performance, return on marketing investment, and web traffic.
 Learn more about the best digital marketing KPIs for your business.